a-nonymou-s/personal-portfolio/README.md

 ## General Information
-- A personal portfolio site to share the projects build by Mikheltodd in the Full Stack Path from Codecademy.
+- A personal portfolio site to share the projects build by Anony in the Full Stack Path from Codecademy.
 - Project Objectives:
     * Build a website using HTML, CSS
     * Add interactive feature using JS